geeksgod/CTGAN-CICIDS2017-FedIDS/readme.md

 ## 🤖 AI Refactoring & Attribution Disclosure

 A significant portion of this codebase was optimized and refactored using generative AI assistance.
-While the core research logic, algorithmic requirements, and system design were defined by the author, **[Name of AI, e.g., OpenAI ChatGPT / Anthropic Claude]** was utilized to improve code quality, performance, and structure.
+While the core research logic, algorithmic requirements, and system design were defined by the author, **[OpenAI ChatGPT, Anthropic Claude, Gemini]** was utilized to improve code quality, performance, and structure.

 ### Areas of AI Assistance
 * **Code Refactoring:** Modularizing monolithic scripts into clean, reusable functions and classes.